Keyfactor/acme-provider-caplugin/README.md

         * **Email** - Email for ACME account registration.
         * **EabKid** - External Account Binding Key ID (optional)
         * **EabHmacKey** - External Account Binding HMAC key (optional)
         * **SignerEncryptionPhrase** - Used to encrypt singer information when account is saved to disk (optional)
         * **DnsProvider** - DNS Provider to use for ACME DNS-01 challenges (options: Google, Cloudflare, AwsRoute53, Azure, Ns1, Rfc2136, Infoblox)
-        * **SignerEncryptionPhrase** - Used to encrypt singer information when account is saved to disk (optional)
-        * **DnsProvider** - DNS Provider to use for ACME DNS-01 challenges (options: Google, Cloudflare, AwsRoute53, Azure, Ns1, Rfc2136)
         * **Google_ServiceAccountKeyPath** - Google Cloud DNS: Path to service account JSON key file only if using Google DNS (Optional)
         * **Google_ProjectId** - Google Cloud DNS: Project ID only if using Google DNS (Optional)
         * **Cloudflare_ApiToken** - Cloudflare DNS: API Token only if using Cloudflare DNS (Optional)